 This section describes some of the talks, articles, TV/film appearances etc. undertaken by group members since 1995 in an attempt to raise awareness of AIS and to change medical practice.
 See the AIS in Books/Articles page for details of similar efforts undertaken via the printed word.

 In April 1995, group members attended a symposium at the Royal Society of Medicine in London on Management of Intersex into Adult Life at the invitation of Dr. Richard Stanhope (paediatric endocrinologist) and at which a number of doctors suddenly realised that patients with AIS had been suffering because of a policy of withholding diagnostic information, leading them to seek a self-diagnosis via medical libraries and to live in silence/isolation thereafter, with no psychological support.
 We heard secondhand that some of the more 'old-school' medics apparently hadn't liked patient support group members being involved in the symposium, although none mentioned this directly to us and the support group received some very enthusiastic correspondence afterwards from a number of doctors who'd been present.
-Click here to see the text of a presentation given to the symposium by an AIS woman.
+Details of the symposium and the letters received were given in Issues 2 and 3 of the support group's newsletter, ALIAS (the relevant excerpts can be seen here).
+And click here to see the text of a presentation given to the symposium by an AIS woman.

 Report on RSM Symposium" in ALIAS No. 2, Autumn 1995